AstrobioMike/AstrobioMike.github.io/stamps2018/unix_intro.md

 ## Absolute vs relative path
 There are two ways to specify the path of the file we want to do something to: the absolute path and the relative path.

 * An **absolute path** is an address that starts from an explicitly specified location: either the "root" `/` or the "home" `~/` location.
-(When using the "root" as the start of the absolute path, it is referred to as the "full path".)
+(Note: When using the "root" as the start of the absolute path, it is referred to as the "full path".)
 * A **relative path** is an address that starts from wherever you are currently sitting.

 For example, let's look again at the `head` command we ran above: